Dreaming of a dog: loyalty that is looking for you

 She is ahead.
 She glances back.
 Waits.
 Without hurrying you — but clearly: follow me, I know where we’re going.
 You follow — and it feels right.

 This dream arrives when you need a reminder: there is a navigator deeper than thought.
 The body knows.
-Instinct knows.
+The Sage knows.
 Allow yourself to trust this knowing, even when it doesn’t explain itself in words.
+In its untamed form, this guiding presence is crowned with antlers: dreams of a stag with branching antlers, an animal who walks a step ahead and seems to know the way.

 Ask yourself: “Is there a situation where my body or instinct is pointing in a direction — while my mind resists?
 What would happen if I tried trusting the body?”